top of page

 Creating a balanced college list means including best-fit schools with varying selectivity - a list where every school is one the student would be happy attending.

-Using interviews, online preference assessments, proprietary software, and personal knowledge of each school, we'll look at three key elements:
+Using interviews, online preference assessments, proprietary software, and knowledge of each school from personal visits or IECA colleague intel, we'll look at three key elements:

 1. Academic Fit & Educational Culture: It’s more than just GPA and SAT/ACT scores!